 Chlemoutsi therefore preserved its strong Frankish character almost intact.
 Today, it forms a striking example of fortress architecture of the Frankish era in Peloponnese.

 The history of the castle's construction survives in the Chronicle of Morea.
 The castle is located on the top of an irregular plateau, whose southern, eastern and northern slopes are abrupt, with the softer western slope, towards the modern village of Kastro, offering the easiest access.

 The heart of the fortress consists of a large hexagonal keep, complemented towards the west, where the terrain is more accessible, by an additional outer wall , again of irregular polygonal outline, enclosing a second, much wider courtyard (the outer ward).

 The keep itself features just two round towers of 5 m diameter with square bases, both located on the western side and within the outer ward.
-The more southern of the two is almost totally ruined, probably as a result of Ibrahim Pasha's destruction.
+The more southern of the two is almost totally ruined, probably as a result of Ibrahim Pasha's destruction by bombardment in 1825.
 The more exposed eastern and southern sides featured no towers.

 Plan by Ramsay Traquair (1874-1952) - R. Traquair, "Mediaeval Fortresses in the North-Western Peloponnesus, pp. 268-284 in The Annual of the British School at Athens, No. XII, 1906-1907, London 1907